mahmoud-mohamed107/Customer-Segmentation-Behavioral-Analysis/README.md

 # Recommendations

-base on uncoverd insight the Recommendations have been provided:
+based on uncovered insight the Recommendations have been provided:

 ##  Make the Most of Segment C’s Loyalty
 - Start a “Premium Lite” loyalty program for Segment C, which includes budget-friendly rewards.
 For example, customers can earn credits back if they spend a certain amount each year.